 French Apple-Custard Pie

-Didn't think apple pie could get any better?
-Think again!
-Apple pie is an American icon, but this French-style variation with sautéed apples, creamy vanilla custard, and crunchy almond streusel is the ultimate when you want to celebrate a holiday with a familiar yet elegant dessert.
+Apple pie doesn't get much more iconic, and hard to imagine it could get any better.
+But it can, with this French Apple-Custard Pie.
+Sautéed apples, creamy vanilla custard, and crunchy almond streusel come together to create the ultimate autumnal pie - perfect when you want to celebrate a holiday with a familiar, yet elegant dessert.

 FOR THE FILLING, MELT: